 13. The Employee confirms that he has complied with and not communicated regarding his termination of employment verbally or otherwise with any current or former employee or other individual except his family, legal counsel, and financial or tax or personal advisor, as permitted by the communications plan approved by the Company and discussed with the Employee, and the Employee agrees to continue to comply with such plan going forward.
 Without limiting the foregoing, the Employee agrees to refrain from all conduct, verbal or otherwise, that disparages or damages or could disparage or damage the reputation, goodwill, or standing in the community of the Company or any of the other Released Parties, except as may be alleged in an action to enforce the terms of this Agreement or the Employment Agreement.
 The Company agrees to refrain from all conduct, verbal or otherwise, that disparages or damages or could disparage or damage the reputation or standing in the community of the Employee, except as may be alleged in an action to enforce the terms of this Agreement or the Employment Agreement.
-The Company agrees to keep the terms of this Agreement confidential.
+The Employee agrees to keep the terms of this Agreement confidential.
 Specifically, and unless otherwise required by law, the Employee promises he will never reveal to the public, publicize, communicate or otherwise make public the terms of this Agreement.
 However, the Employee may disclose the terms of this Release to his family, legal counsel, and/or financial or tax or personal advisor, but only after the Employee has obtained from such individuals their agreement to maintain the confidentiality of the terms of this Agreement.
-Additionally, both the Employee and the Company agree that this Agreement may be used as evidence in a possible lawsuit in which either the Employee or the Company alleges the other party has broken promises made in this Agreement.
-Nothing in this Paragraph shall be construed to prohibit the Employee from reporting conduct to, providing truthful information to or participating in any investigation or pro
+Additionally, both the Employee and the Company agree that this Agreement may be used as evidence in a possible lawsuit in which either the Employee from reporting conduct to, providing truthful information to or participating in any investigation or proceeding conducted by any federal or state agency or self-regulatory organization.